Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 It means visitors who find your site through these terms are more likely to take desired actions, be it making a purchase or signing up for a newsletter.

-Generic search terms come with vast competition, making it tough to rank high in search engine results pages (SERPs).
+Generic search terms come with high search volume along with vast competition, making it tough to rank high in search engine results pages (SERPs).

 In contrast, long-tail keywords face fewer competitors, offering an opportunity for better search rankings, especially beneficial for newer sites or those in competitive sectors.